In the Shadows of Broken Windows: The Code Enforcement Success Story

 Broken Windows Theory Debunked

-The 1982 Broken Windows Theory has been debunked by two large-scale criminology studies in the past two decades: Broken Windows: New Evidence from New York City & a Five-City Social Experiment (2005) out of the University of Chicago and Looking Through The Broken Windows: The Impact of Neighborhood Disorder on Aggression and Fear of Crime Is an Artifact of Research Design (2019) from Northeastern University researchers.
+Two large-scale criminology studies in the past two decades have debunked the 1982 Broken Windows Theory.
+First, the University of Chicago published Broken Windows: New Evidence from New York City & a Five-City Social Experiment in 2005.1 Then, in 2009 Northeastern University researchers published Looking Through The Broken Windows: The Impact of Neighborhood Disorder on Aggression and Fear of Crime Is an Artifact of Research Design.2

-The broken windows theory has also been criticized for its potential to lead to racial profiling and over-policing of minority communities.
-While recent studies suggest that Broken Window policing can reduce fear of crime (one of the core tenants of the Broken Windows Theory) yet policing strategies may also increase the fear of crime, of setting the fear-reduction of social disorder reduction.
+The Broken Windows Theory has also been criticized for its potential to lead to racial profiling and over-policing of minority communities.
+While recent studies suggest that Broken Window policing can reduce the fear of crime (one of the core tenets of the Broken Windows Theory) yet policing strategies may also increase the fear of crime, of setting the fear-reduction of social disorder reduction.
 Researchers Weisburd and Hinkle stress “a careful focus on “how” broken windows policing programs are implemented.
-Such programs must be geared not only to reduce disorder but also to prevent increases in citizen fear that accompany crackdowns and other intensive enforcement efforts associated with broken windows policing.”
+Such programs must be geared to reduce disorder and prevent increases in citizen fear that accompany crackdowns and other intensive enforcement efforts associated with broken windows policing.”

 Yet the research on the impact of code enforcement on crime rates indicates that code enforcement activities have a much clearer, positive impact on crime reduction (but you probably knew that already).
 In fact, researchers Tillyer, Acolin, and Walter write, “Building permits and code enforcement are significantly associated with reductions in crime on street segments across all cities, with spatial diffusion of benefits to nearby segments.”